 Distinctive white blooms of Hydrangea ‘Annabelle’

-What makes ‘Annabelle’ so special is that it produces enormous, pure white blooms from June to fall on a compact shrub that grows just 3 to 5 feet tall and wide.
-At first glance, it can be hard to tell Annabelles apart from other white-blooming hydrangeas, but a number of gardeners go by this golden rule: Annabelle hydrangea flowers open lime green in early summer, change to bright white mid-summer and then switch back to light green in late summer before turning tan in the fall.
+What makes Annabelle so special is that it not only produces enormous, pure white blooms from June to August, but also stays compact, growing to just 3 to 5 feet tall and wide.
+At first glance, it can be hard to tell this cultivar apart from other white-blooming hydrangeas.
+However, a number of gardeners go by this golden rule: Annabelle flowers open lime green in early summer, change to bright white mid-summer and then switch back to light green in late summer before turning tan in the fall.

 ‘Incrediball’ features 12″ flower clusters and blooms on new wood

-To control for shape and increase blooms, some gardeners cut their Annabelle hydrangeas all the way back to the ground (within 6″) in late winter or early spring.
+To control for shape and increase blooms, some gardeners cut their Annabelle hydrangeas back to the ground (within 6″) in late winter or early spring.
 Some say this encourages the shrubs to produce the largest flowers and sturdiest stems.
-Still others say it weakens the plants over time, causing them to need to be staked.
-I recommend taking the middle road and cutting Annabelle hydrangeas back to between 1 and 3 feet above the soil.
+On the other hand, others say it weakens the plants over time, causing them to need to be staked.
+I recommend taking the middle road and cutting Annabelles back to between 1 and 3 feet above the soil.

 Panicle hydrangeas bloom on new wood

 Panicle hydrangeas (Hydrangea paniculata) also bloom on new wood.
-Like Annabelles, they can be pruned in later winter or early spring, either by cutting them to the ground or to just a few feet above the soil depending on the size plant you want to maintain.
-The best known of the panicle hydrangeas include PeeGee hydrangea and Limelight.
+Like Annabelles, they can be pruned in late winter or early spring.
+Cut them to the ground or to just a few feet above the soil depending on the size plant you want to maintain.
+The best known of the panicle hydrangeas include PeeGee and Limelight.

 When they were first introduced from Holland in the early 2000’s, Limelight hydrangeas took the garden world by storm.
-Featuring enormous, football shaped clusters of flowers, the shrubs performed great in full sun (although for best color, they need some shade).
-Limelight hydrangeas keep their beautiful celadon color all summer long and slowly age to pink, turning shades of dusty red and burgundy in the fall.
+Featuring enormous, football shaped clusters of flowers, the shrubs performed great in full sun (although for best color, they require some shade).
+Limelights keep their beautiful celadon color all summer long before aging slowly to pink and finally shades of dusty red and burgundy in the fall.

 Limelight hydrangeas bloom on new wood

 There’s a new kind of hydrangea in town called Endless Summer and it’s rocking the hydrangea world.
-Introduced in 2004 by Bailey Nurseries, Endless Summer hydrangeas bloom on both previous season’s growth AND current season’s growth.
-This gives them the ability to flower repeatedly all summer.
+Introduced in 2004 by Bailey Nurseries, Endless Summer hydrangeas bloom on both old and new wood.
+As a result, this gives them the ability to flower repeatedly all summer.
 The company’s tag line is, appropriately,